Chateau St. Jean (OLD)

 Current Winery: Chateau St. Jean

-Wine Subject: 2007 Benoist Ranch Pinot Noir – Sonoma Coast
+Wine Subject: 2007 Sonoma Valley Pinot Noir Durell Vineyard

 Winemaker: Margo Van Staaveren

 Backgrounder: Our Operatives loved the last Chateau St. Jean wine that we featured, and so we have been keeping the winery under close surveillance – waiting for our chance to spring upon a fantastic single vineyard Pinot Noir.
-Today’s selection was chosen by Robert Parker as the best of the 2007 Pinot’s that he tasted at the winery.
-We love it, too.
+Today’s selection is a delicious and refined Pinot Noir from one of our favorite producers.

 Wine Spies Tasting Profile: